 It’s Just A Matter Of The Hippocampus

 The hippocampus is a part of the brain located in the medial temporal lobe.
-It’s quite well-researched and, for example, one of the first, if not the first region that’s also affected in Alzheimer’s disease in older people.
+It’s quite well-researched and, for example, one of the first, if not the first region that’s, for example, affected in Alzheimer’s disease in older people.

-One of the things SSRI (“selective serotonin reuptake inhibitors”) drugs for depression, more commonly known as antidepressants, actually do is augmenting the growth of new brain cells in the brain’s memory center.
+When talking about depression, it’s interesting to see that one of the things SSRI (“selective serotonin reuptake inhibitors”) drugs, more commonly known as antidepressants, actually do is augmenting the growth of new brain cells in the brain’s memory center.